 How To: Start a Seed with a Biodegradable Pot

 There is something incredibly exciting about watching a seed grow.
 From planting in the soil to seeing the first green sprouts poke out, everyone loves the feeling of success that comes with helping a seed come out of its shell.
+These seeds can be started in the classroom, and then either planted at school, or sent home with the students to continue growing at home!

 A seed doesn’t need much to start.
 A container to hold it, a bit of soil, some water and light will make it perfectly happy.
 But where will you get containers for an entire class?
 A great way is to make seed pots out of newspaper!
 These biodegradable pots help protect the seed as it grows.
 Seedlings can then be transplanted outside once they are stronger.
 The pot, along with its seedling, can be placed in the ground.
 As the plant grows, the pot will decompose in the soil.
+Alternatively, if you don't want to make pots, you can cut up cardboard egg cartons to make small seed pots.

 To start a seed indoors, you will need: